loungereview/.github/profile/README.md

 # LoungeReview — Product, App & API Overview

-LoungeReview is a global platform dedicated to helping travelers discover, access, and evaluate airport lounges worldwide, and purchase access.
+LoungeReview is a global platform dedicated to helping travelers discover, access, and evaluate airport lounges worldwide.
+We also offer the ability to pre-book and purchase access to hundreds of lounges.
 The LoungeReview API is available to qualified partners and developers.

 ---